-A contractor that receives more than \$50,000 from a contract outside of the county or city where they are registered for business tax is required to register in the county and/or city where the work is performed.
-If a taxpayer's subcontractors did not have at least a \$50,000 contract in a particular county or city, the Department would allow the taxpayer to deduct payments to that subcontractor if the subcontractor held a business license or was licensed by the state board for licensing contractors for work described in Tenn.
+A contractor that receives more than \$100,000 from a contract outside of the county or city where they are domiciled is required to register in the county and/or city where the work is performed.
+If a taxpayer's subcontractors had \$100,000 or less in contracts in a particular county or city, the Department would allow the taxpayer to deduct payments to that subcontractor if the subcontractor held a business license or was licensed by the state board for licensing contractors for work described in Tenn.
 Code Ann. § 67-4-708(4)(A).